 While both wills and trusts are the most commonly used estate planning vehicles to pass on wealth and other assets to your loved ones, putting your home in a trust has a number of distinct benefits compared to using a will.

-One of the primary advantages of using a trust to pass on your home to your heirs is the avoidance of the court process known as probate.
-Unlike a will, assets held in trust do not have to go through probate.
-During probate, the court oversees the will’s administration, ensuring your assets are distributed according to your wishes, with automatic supervision to handle any disputes.
+One of the primary advantages of using a trust to pass on your home to your heirs is the avoidance of the court process.
+Unlike a will, assets held in trust do not have to go through.
+The court oversees the will’s administration, ensuring your assets are distributed according to your wishes, with automatic supervision to handle any disputes.

 Finally, unlike wills, trusts remain private and are not part of the public record.
 So, with a properly funded trust, the entire process of transferring ownership of your home can happen in the privacy of your Personal Family Lawyer®’s office, not a courtroom, and on your family’s time.

 In addition to passing on your home to your loved ones when you die, putting your home in a trust can also protect your home in the event you become incapacitated by serious illness or injury.
 In contrast, a will only goes into effect upon your death, so it would be useless for protecting your home in the event you become incapacitated.

 If you do become incapacitated with only a will in place, your family will have to petition the court to appoint a conservator or guardian to manage your affairs related to homeownership, including paying your mortgage and property taxes, keeping up with your home’s general maintenance, and overseeing the sale of your home.
 The process of petitioning the court to appoint a conservator or guardian can be costly, time-consuming, and stressful.

 And there’s always the possibility that the court could appoint a family member as a guardian that you’d never want to manage your family home.
 Or the court might select a professional guardian, putting a total stranger in control of your family’s most precious asset and leaving it vulnerable to crooked guardians, who could potentially sell your home for their personal financial gain.